There are millions of books in the market. How to Choose the BEST Books for your child? 10 tips to help choose books children are sure to enjoy

 Check to see if it is an original edition – please do not buy pirated books.
 This hurts the publishing industry, and as a result, the quality of books published.
 Do pick up books on the whopping discounts that online shopping gives, but do go to independent book shops and browse and buy too!

-It might not always be possible to check out the books and buy them from actual bookstores, more so, as not many stores stock good books anymore – if there is one in your neighbourhood, make the most of it and become a valued patron.
-Don’t forget to look for positive book reviews on reader driven sites like Goodreads, Shelfari, Librarything, etc, and make your choice.
+It might not always be possible to check out the books and buy them from actual bookstores, more so, as not many stores stock good books anymore – if there is one in your neighborhood, make the most of it and become a valued patron.
+Don’t forget to look for positive book reviews on reader-driven sites like Goodreads, Shelfari, Librarything, etc, and make your choice.

 Your child’s friends will often share many of the same interests, and may possibly enjoy many of the same books.
 Get your kids to ask their friends what they’re reading and enjoying, not only for some great recommendations, but it could also stir up some great conversations about their books.